from command retrieves data from a dataset, such as a data model dataset, a CSV lookup, a KV Store lookup, a saved search, or a table dataset.

 You can specify a colon ( : ) or a space between <dataset_type> and <dataset_name>.

 - Description: The type of dataset.
 Valid values are:

 datamodeldataset type can be either a data model dataset or a table dataset.
 You create data model datasets with the Data Model Editor.
-You can create table datasets with the Table Editor if you use Splunk Cloud, or use Splunk Enterprise and have installed the Splunk Datasets Add-on.
+You can create table datasets with the Table Editor if you use Splunk Cloud Platform, or use Splunk Enterprise and have installed the Splunk Datasets Add-on.

 lookupdataset type can be either a CSV lookup or a KV Store lookup.